 I’ve noticed no other differences in performance between the single blushes and the blushes in this palette.
 They’re still long lasting and blend well, even when multiple blushes are layered together to create a custom shade.

+I have to acknowledge that I have heard some people say these are patchy and don’t blend well, whereas the vast majority say they are a favorite or even their holy grail blush.
 While differences in opinions are normal, these are so polarizing that I wonder if there are different factories involved, and batches from one facility turn out better than others.
 I’ve noticed the people who say they are patchy tend to be located in the US and tend to have oily skin.
 I have no other explanations and can just say my experience with the blushes has been great, though I do prefer YSL’s satin formula over the matte ones.

 More photos of Restless Rose, plus Peachy Nude and Nocturnal Nude can be found HERE, along with photos of Rose Haze and Spicy Berry HERE.